trstlabs/intento/docs/docs/actions/from-connected-chain.md

 ## ICS20 Middleware

-A MsgRegisterAccountAndSubmitAutoTx or a MsgSubmitAutoTx can be derrived from the memo field in the ICS20 transfer message.
+A MsgRegisterAccountAndSubmitAction or a MsgSubmitAction can be derrived from the memo field in the ICS20 transfer message.

 ![ics20](@site/docs/images/connected_chain/from_connected_chain.png)